 Introduction

 NITROS (Network for Innovative Training on ROtorcraft Safety) [1] is a European Joint Action Project, conducted as part of the Marie Sklowdoska Curie program, with the aim to train future engineering researchers to understand the complex phenomena characterizing rotorcraft and take considerable measures to improve actual rotorcraft safety standards.
 To this end, twelve double doctorate projects have been initiated at four leading european universities in the field of aerospace engineering (Politecnico Di Milano, Technical University of Delft, University of Glasgow and University of Liverpool).
-The projects are deeply interrelated and focused on rotorcraft safety issues in the main areas of rotorcraft modelling and design, pilot training and human-machine interface and environment – rotorcraft interaction.
+The projects are strongly interrelated and focused on rotorcraft safety, andmainly rotorcraft modelling and design, pilot training and human-machine interface and environment – rotorcraft interaction.

-This project will be focused in addressing the interactions between helicopter, pilot and the surrounding aerodynamic environment.
+This paper??? will be focused in addressing the interactions between helicopter, pilot and the surrounding aerodynamic environment.
 Helicopters are used in a wide variety of roles, such as shipborne and offshore missions [2], [3] during which they might be subjected to a large range of environmental hazards where the risk of an accidental encounter with an airwake might affect flight safety.
 An increasingly relevant area is the issue of hazards resulting from encounters with wind turbine airwakes [4].
-Initial results from testing conducted for the GARTEUR HC/AG-23 [5] action group shows that further research is needed in order to adequately understand how the combination of environment and aircraft handling qualities influence the outcome of an accidental wake encounter.
+Initial results from testing conducted for the GARTEUR HC/AG-23 [5] action group shows that further research is needed to adequately understand how the combination of environment and aircraft handling qualities influence the outcome of an accidental wake encounter.

 As of now, there is no unified approach to the assessment of turbulence or gust effects on rotorcraft operations or for severity mitigation through design, regulations or training.
 EASA certifications for small (CS – 27, [6]) and large (CS – 29, [7]) rotorcraft only establish the need to ensure controllability and structural resistance under expected gust conditions.
 ADS – 33 [8] sets yaw rate limits in response to step lateral gusts for all aircraft.
 For attitude hold control systems, Level 1 requires return to less than 10% of peak deviations in roll and pitch within 10s (20s for pitch under good visual conditions) after a pulse disturbance and same response bandwidth to disturbances as to pilot control inputs.
 For certification, disturbances shall be modelled as inputs to the actuator surfaces.
 There seems to be little supporting data for this criteria [9] and it is intended to be replaced by a disturbance response bandwidth criteria in the future [10].
 Other requirements set limits on the environmental conditions aircraft are allowed to operate.
 The UK Civil Aviation Authority (CAA) establishes a maximum of 1.75m/s on standard deviation of vertical wind velocity over landing areas on offshore platforms to allow operations [11].
 These limits were defined after a series of piloted and offline flight simulation studies using airwake data collected from wind tunnel tests [3], [12] and replace a previous requirement defining an absolute maximum vertical wind speed.